Grétar Steinsson: Bolton Wanderers

 In the 2009–10 season, Grétar found himself in a competition with new signing, Sam Ricketts over a right–back position and the club's decision to re-shuffle the defence.
-Despite being a part-time player, Grétar played in a midfield position against Portsmouth and played a key role, in a 3–2 win on 12 September 2009.
+Despite his limited playing time, Grétar played in a midfield position against Portsmouth and played a key role, in a 3–2 win on 12 September 2009.
 But by December, Grétar began to regain his first team place in the right–back position and was the outstanding performer for the whole game, in a 1–1 draw against Fulham on 28 November 2009.
 The following month, he scored his first goal of the season, in a 2–0 win against Sheffield United in the second round of the FA Cup.
 For the rest of the season, Grétar continued to feature in the first team under the new management of Owen Coyle, saying he's enjoying to play his tactics.
 However, in a 2–0 loss against Everton on 20 March 2010, he was sent–off in the 70th minute for a professional foul on Yakubu.
 After serving a match suspension, Grétar returned to the first team and regained his first team role for the rest of the season.
 Despite suffering from an illness later in the season, he went to finish the 2009–10 season, making the total of 31 appearances and scoring once in all competitions.

 Ahead of the 2010–11 season, Grétar went through a minor operation in Iceland following a pain on his knee.
-Grétar continued to regained his first team place under Manager Coyle at the start of the season.
+Grétar continued to regain his first team place under Manager Coyle at the start of the season.
 On 6 November 2010, he then scored his first goal of the season, in a 4–2 win over Tottenham Hotspur.
 He was named Sky Sports Team of the Week.
 Shortly after being suspended, Grétar, however, lost his first team place to in-form Ricketts.
-It wasn't until on 26 December 2010 when he regained his first place in a 2–0 win over West Brom.
+On 26 December 2010, he regained his first place in a 2–0 win over West Brom.
 However, Grétar was sidelined from the first team on three occasions later in the season, due to injuries.
 At the end of the 2010–11 season, Grétar went on to make the total of 26 appearances and scoring once.

 Ahead of the 2011–12 season, Grétar was expected to feature in the first team.
 He was featured in the first three matches before suffering a bruised foot.
 Grétar was further sidelined in the first half of the season, due to competition from new signing, Dedryck Boyata But Grétar was called upon to the first team in November by Coyle and featured regularly in the right–back position.
 He scored in the 3–1 home win against Liverpool on 21 January 2012.
 Although he appeared in and out of the first as the 2011–12 season progressed, Grétar finished the season, making the total of 26 appearances and scoring once in all competitions.